AhsanAyaz/slides/talks/slides-markdown/monorepos-with-nx/main.md

 - Give up and start writing a `PhP` book instead
 <!-- .element: class="fragment" -->

+Notes:
+- Note that I was still about to create the projects

 ;VS;

 ### I chose the 2nd approach